drknvpn/privacy-toolkit-x/README.md

 ## The new update dated 5/26/2025 includes:

 1. Minor edits to the instruction page
-2. Adding instructions for installing one of the servers, such as Prosody and Ejabberd, for further communication and real-time messaging.
+2. Adding instructions for installing one of the servers for jabber, such as Prosody and Ejabberd, for further communication and real-time messaging.